Julian9B/student_projects/cpp/sortingTests/description.md

 ## About
 This is simple excercise with sorting and testing.

-The code creates vector consisting 10000 random numbers and sorts it in 2 ways - Quicksort and Bubblesort, using unit testing.
+The code sorts vector in 2 ways - Quicksort and Bubblesort, using unit testing.
 It also measures time and says which method is faster.

 ## Code